Seagate/cortx-motr/doc/HLD_of_Distributed_Indexing.rst

 - implement layout descriptors in memory

-- implement subset of clovis sufficient to access the root index, i.e., without
+- implement subset of motr sufficient to access the root index, i.e., without

   - fetching layouts from network